sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `fastmultigather`

-`fastmultigather` takes a collection of query metagenomes collection of sketches as a database, and outputs many CSVs:
+`fastmultigather` takes a collection of query metagenomes and a collection of sketches as a database, and outputs many CSVs:
 ```
 sourmash scripts fastmultigather query-list.txt podar-ref-lists.txt --cores 4
 ```